A NARIP Series: Intimate Pitch Meetings with Top Music Buyers including Music Supervisors, A&R Executives, Synch Agents & Music Producers

 Is your music getting to decision-makers – people who can say YES and write a check?

-At NARIP’s intimate sessions, you get to meet and pitch Synch Agents for current placement opportunities and representation, and get immediate feedback.
+At NARIP’s intimate sessions, you get to meet music buyers including A&R executives, music supervisors, synch agents and music producers and pitch for current placement opportunities, representation, and projects, and get immediate feedback.

-Since 2011, NARIP Music Supervisor Pitch Sessions have secured over 1,000 placements in blockbuster films, hit television series, global promotion and advertising campaigns, and trailers for NARIP members.
+Since 2011, NARIP Music Supervisor Pitch Sessions have secured over 1,000 placements in blockbuster films, hit television series, global promotion and advertising campaigns, and major studio trailers for NARIP members.
+Since inception of NARIP’s Synch Agent Pitch Sessions in 2018, 17 NARIP members have signed representation or music publishing deals as a direct result.
+Other outcomes include collaborations, co-writing, producing and commissioned work.

-At NARIP Synch Agent Pitch Sessions, limited to 16 people, you get to know the synch agents and they to get to know you.
+At NARIP Pitch Sessions, limited to 16 people, you get to know the guest executive – music supervisor, synch agent, A&R executive, music publisher, preditor or producer – and they to get to know YOU.

-Most important, attendees meet these key players, paving the way for possible representation and ongoing opportunities, and giving them an edge in a competitive market.
+Most important, attendees meet these key players, paving the way for placement, representation, collaboration and ongoing opportunities, and giving them an edge in a competitive market.

-WHAT TO EXPECT AT A NARIP SYNCH AGENT PITCH SESSION:
+WHAT TO EXPECT AT A NARIP MUSIC PITCH SESSION

 PREPARATION IS KEY

-As with NARIP Music Supervisor Pitch Sessions, NARIP’s Synch Agent Pitch Sessions are limited to an enrollment of just 16 people.
-About one week prior to NARIP’s Session, all registrants will get a brief of the guest’s then-CURRENT music needs.
+NARIP Pitch Sessions are limited to an enrollment of just 16 people.
+About one week prior to NARIP’s Session, all registrants will get a brief of the guest supervisor’s then-CURRENT music needs.
 Each registrant will have a chance to pitch in response to the music briefs provided and get immediate feedback to music pitched.
-Each participant must submit 7 songs (MP3s only please) 36 hours prior to NARIP’s Synch Agent Pitch Session.
+Each participant must submit 7 songs (MP3s only please) 36 hours prior to NARIP’s Music Supervisor Session.
 Please note that due to time constraints you will only be able to pitch your TOP 3 songs for consideration and immediate feedback (more, if time permits).
 This process takes the mystery out of why a piece of music does or doesn’t fit.
 On-the-spot feedback enables registrants to re-work tracks and re-submit, which creates a much higher probability to get them licensed (choose well!).

-- NARIP prepares a one-sheet for each participant including your photo and bio for the guest to use and review at the event, and to take with him after the event.
+- NARIP prepares a one-sheet for each participant including your photo and bio for the guest speaker (music supervsiros, synch agent, music publisher, A&R executive, producer or preditor) to use and review at the event, and to take with him after the event.
 We will request your photo and bio one week prior to the event.
-In preparing these materials, we recommend you focus on brief career highlights in your bio and have a professional photo available.
+In preparing these materials, we recommend you focus on brief career highlights in your bio (or your artist’s bio) and have a professional photo available.

 - Approximately 5 to 7 days prior to NARIP’s Session, you will be sent a project brief describing several cues needed for a current project(s) of our guest speaker.
 These often include reference songs or links so that you can hear exactly what he seeks or needs to replace.